art0s-dev/hexenhammer/README.md

 ### How does it work?
 Hexenhammer is a pure desktop application with a strong focus on easily accessible statistics.
-We belive that a user can benefit a lot from just getting the data of his favourite units visualized.
-In order to achieve this we use the simple input-process-output model.
-You enter your favorite units and weapons into the editor and choose how the data is filtered and presented to you.
+You enter your Weapons and your units.
+After that you equip your units and under the tab "Statistics" you can calculate all units against all units you have previously chosen to be a foe

 ## Roadmap to Hexenhammer
 Here we have all our goals listed to get an MVP out to alpha.
 The MVP shall contain a usable program.